RiiConnect24/RiiTag-Next/README.md

 ## Features

-- Cusotmizable Gamertag with a lot of options like backgrounds, fonts, etc.
+- Customizable Gamertag with a lot of options like backgrounds, fonts, etc.
 - Automatically updating the tag works for Wii, Wii U, Cemu and Citra
 - Game Leaderboards
 - Collect coins when you play a game and show everyone what you have been playing!